OIEPB Comprehensive Bridging Program

 Ontario Internationally Educated Physical Therapy Bridging (OIEPB) Program

 Admissions to the 10 month Comprehensive Bridging Program are NOW OPEN.
+The deadline to apply has been extended to January 27, 2017.
+Admissions will close before this date if maximum capacity has been met.
 Programming updates have been added to the website.
 Please review all webpages before applying.
 To apply, please fill out the application form.

 Discover more about the OIEPB Program by watching our latest video: